 What is an SSL Certificate?

-An SSL certificate is installed on a web server to provide a secure connection from the web server to a browser.
+An SSL certificate is installed on a webserver to provide a secure connection from the webserver to a browser.
 Once the certificate has been installed, it will change the application protocol, also known as HTTP.
-The HTTP in your address bar or browser will change to HTTPs.
-The “s” stand for secure.
+The HTTP in your address bar or browser will change to HTTP.
+The “s” stands for secure.

 Depending on which type of certificate you purchase and which browser you are using to navigate the internet, A padlock icon or a green bar may also appear in the browser when a visited website has an SSL certificate.

-An SSL certificate is typically used by a business to secure credit card transactions, data transfer and logins.
-Currently it is becoming more common for securing browsing of social media sites.
+An SSL certificate is typically used by a business to secure credit card transactions, data transfer, and logins.
+Currently, it is becoming more common for securing browsing social media sites.